 When the Romans got into Britain and conquered a large part of the Celtic population, they cleverly blended one holiday with the Celtic Samhain – this roman holiday was a celebration of the dead.

-With Christianity , the holiday was changed again and Christians incorporated their own holidays into the Samhain tradition: November 1st became All-hallow’s, a day to celebrate the saints and martyrs, and October 31st became All-hallow’s Even (“Even” being short for “evening,” and providing the “n” in “Halloween”).
+They incorporated their own holidays into the Samhain tradition: November 1st became All-hallow’s, a day to celebrate the saints and martyrs.
+October 31st became All-hallows ‘ Even (“Even” being short for “evening,” and providing the “n” in “Halloween”).

 In the USA, Halloween was celebrated the same way it was in Europe – mostly in the South, where religious piety was less important.

-The immigration in the late 1800s to USA brought a new life to this holiday and through the years, Halloween became less spooky and more like a community feel, like we know it today.
+The immigration in the late 1800s to the USA brought a new life to this holiday and through the years, this celebration became less spooky and more like a community feel, as we know it today.

 If you’re in Porto and you’re looking for a party to celebrate Halloween, join us on the Pub Crawl tonight and enjoy the craziest and spookiest night in the city.